MdHazratAli36/Deploy-Netflix-Clone-on-Cloud-using-Jenkins---DevSecOps-Project-/README.md

 **Step 1: Launch EC2 (Ubuntu 22.04):**

 - Provision an EC2 instance on AWS with Ubuntu 22.04.
+- before connect to instance have to create elastic IP(allocate elastic ip address and give name>save then Associate Elastic IP address and attach created instance)
-- Connect to the instance using SSH.
+- Connect to the instance directly or using SSH.

 **Step 2: Clone the Code:**